1996sachin/Docker/README.md

 docker-compose up
 ```

 This will build the Docker image and then run it, mapping the container's port 8080 to port 8080 on the host machine.
-You can then access the API by visiting `http://localhost:8080` in your web browser.
+You can then access the API by visiting `http://localhost:8080` in your web browser

 ## Contributing